Kashmir's mainstream political parties take exception to CS Subrahmanyam's remarks on corruption

 "If the utterances of the chief secretary are any indication of what he thinks of himself and what he briefs his bosses in Delhi, then Delhi doesn't need enemies in Kashmir," he said.
 The JKPC leader said the last one year has been the "tyranny of the unelected" in Jammu and Kashmir.

-"All the government employees including bureaucrats are supposed to remain apolitical and give people a fair deal of governance which is entirely lacking in J-K," senior party leader Ghulam Hassan Mir said.
+"All the government employees including bureaucrats are supposed to remain apolitical and give people a fair deal of governance which is entirely lacking in Jammu and Kashmir," senior party leader Ghulam Hassan Mir said.
 The remarks by the chief secretary were legally and ethically unwarranted, he said.

 ALSO READ